Northern Wei: War with Liang

 In 502, the Southern Qi general Xiao Yan toppled the emperor Xiao Baojuan after waging a three-year civil war against him.
 Xiao Yan enthroned in Jiankang to become Emperor Wu of the Liang dynasty.

-As soon as 503 AD, the Northern Wei was hoping to restore the Southern Qi throne.
+As early as 503 AD, the Northern Wei was hoping to restore the Southern Qi throne.
 Their plan was to install Xiao Baoyin, a Southern Qi prince, to become emperor of the puppet state.
 A southern expedition was led by Prince Yuan Cheng of Wei and Chen Bozhi, a former Qi general.
 Until spring 505, Xinyang and Hanzhong were fallen to the Northern Wei.

 In 505, Emperor Wu began the Liang offensive.
 A strong army was quickly amassed under the general Wei Rui and caught the Wei by surprise, calling it the strongest army they have seen from the Southern dynasties in a hundred years.
 In spring 506, Wei Rui was able to capture Hefei.
 In fall 506, Wei Rui attacked the Northern Wei army stationed at Luokou for nearly a year without advancing.
 However, when Wei army gathered, Xiao Hong Prince of Linchuan, the Liang commander and younger brother of Emperor Wu, escaped in fear, causing his army to collapse without a battle.
 Northern Wei forces next attacked the fortress of Zhongli (鍾離, in modern Bengbu), However, they were defeated by a Liang army commanded by Wei Rui and Cao Jingzong, effectively ending the war.
 After the Battle of Zhongli, there would continue to be border battles from time to time, but no large-scale war for years.

 In 524, while Northern Wei is plagued by agrarian rebellions to the north and west, Emperor Wu launched a number of attacks on Wei's southern territory.
 Liang forces largely met little resistance.
 In spring 525, the Northern Wei general Yuan Faseng (元法僧) surrendered the key city of Pengcheng (彭城, in modern Xuzhou, Jiangsu) to Liang.
 However, in summer 525, Emperor Wu's son Prince Xiao Zong (蕭綜), grew suspicions that he was actually the son of Southern Qi's emperor Xiao Baojuan (because his mother Consort Wu was formerly Xiao Baojuan's concubine and had given birth to him only seven months after she became Emperor Wu's concubine), surrendered Pengcheng to Northern Wei, ending Liang's advances in the northeast, although in summer 526, Shouyang fell to Liang troops after Emperor Wu successfully reemployed the damming strategy.
 For the next several years, Liang continued to make minor gains on the borders with Northern Wei.